jamescardona11/starter_kit_flutter/README.md

 This an **experimental** open-source project contains different tools that allow you to quickly start an app in flutter.

-The tools are separated like this:
+The tools are separated in different packages or project:

 | TOOL NAME                                  | TYPE                | STATE                          |
 | ------------------------------------------ | ------------------- | ------------------------------ |